Officers

 Gregory Willey, Executive Director

-Gregory Willey has been working in animal welfare for nearly twenty years.
+Gregory Willey has been working in animal welfare for twenty four years.
 He graduated with a degree in communication from Cleveland State University in 2001.
 Shortly after graduating, he began working as the Volunteer Coordinator at Cuyahoga County Animal Shelter.
-He worked there for eight years where he worked alongside his awesome team of staff and volunteers to build an incredible adoption program!
-During his time at Cuyahoga County Animal Shelter, he became a certified Volunteer Coordinator through Kent State University.
-He was also certified as an animal control officer through the National Animal Control Association.
+During his eight years with the organization, he worked alongside his awesome team of staff and volunteers to build an incredible volunteer and adoption program.
+Notably, he became a certified Volunteer Coordinator through Kent State University and a certified animal control officer through the National Animal Control Association.

-In 2009, Greg took the opportunity to become the Executive Director of Friendship Animal Protective League.
-For the past ten years, he has worked tirelessly to develop new programs to help the companion pets of Lorain County and Northeast Ohio.
-When he arrived, the shelter was struggling to provide care for the 1,100 animals it cared for annually.
-Today, they are thriving providing care and services for over 5,000 animals a year.
+In 2009, Greg accepted the opportunity to become the Executive Director of Friendship Animal Protective League.
+For the past sixteen years, he has worked tirelessly to develop new programs to help the companion pets of Lorain County and Northeast Ohio.
+When he arrived, the shelter was struggling to provide the resources necessary to care for 1,100 animals annually.
+Today, they are thriving and providing care and services for over 6,000 animals a year.

 Greg is a proud graduate of Leadership Lorain County (Best Class of 2013!).
 He was awarded the Emerald Award for Inspirational Leadership in 2017.
-He was awarded the Key to the City of Elyria in 2016 for his work in developing a trap neuter and return program for the community.
-Greg would not have accomplished any of the is without the support of his amazing wife, his incredible board of directors, and his dedicated team of staff and volunteers.
+He was presented the Key to the City of Elyria in 2016 by Mayor Holly Brinda.
+In 2024, he joined the Board of Directors for the Ohio Animal Welfare Federation and is currently serving as the Vice President.
+In 2025, he became a Certified Animal Welfare Administrator through the Association for Animal Welfare Advancement.
+Greg would not have accomplished any of this without the support of his family, his incredible board of directors and his dedicated team of staff and volunteers.